• Skip to primary navigation

 Peanut butter banana oatmeal is a hot and fiber-rich option is great for cold, winter mornings when something warm sounds best.

-It feels hearty and substantive.
+It takes 12 minutes to prepare, and it feels hearty and substantive.

-It can be changed up by adding a handful of blueberries or dried fruit, a sprinkling of cinnamon, or varying the nut butter.
+This oatmeal recipe can be changed up by adding a handful of blueberries or dried fruit, a sprinkling of cinnamon, or varying the nut butter.

 Grits